Overvew: Create a Trended Actuals OpEx Driver

-Use drivers to forecast operating expense based on historical trends
+Use drivers to forecast Operating Expenses based on historical trends

 There are some expenses that are not directly related to company growth and can be expected to continue to perform similar to how they have historically.